bijanmmarkes/angular-email-editor/README.md

 The excellent drag-n-drop email editor by [Unlayer](https://unlayer.com/embed) as a [Angular](https://angular.io/) _wrapper component_.
 This is the most powerful and developer friendly visual email builder for your app.

+> **Note:** This is a fork of the [official Unlayer Angular Email Editor](https://github.com/unlayer/angular-email-editor).
+We're maintaining this fork to provide support for newer versions of Angular (15-21), as the official repository has not been updated to support these versions.

 |                                                           Video Overview                                                            |
 | :---------------------------------------------------------------------------------------------------------------------------------: |
 | [![Angular Email Editor](https://unroll-assets.s3.amazonaws.com/unlayervideotour.png)](https://www.youtube.com/watch?v=MIWhX-NF3j8) |